fdnd-agency/civicsocialmediatoolbox/retrospect.md

 - Helping each other when someone is having a problem.

 ### Ask Norman Kerth’s 4 key questions - Abeer
+What did we do well, that if we didn’t discuss we might forget?
+- We use teams to communicate and inform each other about what we did and what we will do.
+And we divided the user stories between us so everyone did his part.

+What did we learn?
+- We learn alot of things in this semester. we learned about the new responsive, component library, css nesting, container queries, prefres media, atomic design.

+What should we do differently next time?
+- make deadlines for reviewing the pull requests.

+What still puzzles us?
+- Different speeds: Some work fast, some work carefully.

 ### Ask Norman Kerth’s 4 key questions - Yamen

 ---